xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 In a previous [blog post](https://xrdocs.github.io/programmability/blogs/2016-09-12-model-driven-programmability/), we described how the Cisco IOS XR programmability framework is based on data models.
 But, What format do they have?  where are the models published?
 How many are available?
 How are they grouped?

 If you are completely new to data models, all you need to understand at this point is that data models mostly specify the configuration and operational state that a device supports.
-Models are defined as text files using the YANG modeling language ([RFC 7950](https://tools.ietf.org/html/rfc7950)) and they structure all data in a tree format.
-While data models are human readable, their strength comes from the fact that their well-defined syntax and semantics facilitate the development of software tools to process them.
+Models are defined as text files using the YANG modeling language ([RFC 7950](https://tools.ietf.org/html/rfc7950)) and they arrange data in a tree structure.
+While data models are human readable, their strength comes from the fact that they have well-defined syntax and semantics that facilitate the development of software tools to process them.
+They simplify network automation and orchestration.
 In this tutorial, we will not dig into YANG specifics.
+Instead, we will overview the organization and naming of XR native models.

-The YANG files that define the data models are shipped with the device.
-Those embedded models are ultimately the authoritative list of models that the device supports.
-You can programmatically retrieve them using a management protocol (e.g. NETCONF, gRPC, RESTCONF).
-In addition, we make the XR models publicly available for download on GitHub.
-In this tutorial, we will use this repository to explore XR data models.
+XR devices ship with the YANG files that define the data models they support.
+Using a management protocol (e.g. NETCONF, gRPC, RESTCONF), you can programmatically query a device for the list of models it supports and  retrieve the model files.
+In addition, the XR models are made publicly available for download on GitHub.
+In this tutorial, we will use this repository to explore the XR native models.

 Let's create a directory to host the YANG files and clone the git repository: